Friends of the Ferries

 Mersey Ferry Service

-Three vessels are still owned by Mersey Ferries.
-Two vessels, the Royal Iris (formerly Mountwood 1959); and Snowdrop (formerly Woodchurch 1959) ply on the river.
-The Royal Daffodil (formerly Overchurch 1961) has been withdrawn from service for several years, but is stated to be being maintained a condition allowing it to be re-instated in service if passenger demands increase.
-In addition to the daily services, the vessels operate Manchester Ship Canal cruises, special events, and private charters.
+Two vessels are still owned by Mersey Ferries.
+They are, the Royal Iris of the Mersey (formerly Mountwood 1959); and Snowdrop (formerly Woodchurch 1959) ply on the river.
+The Royal Daffodil (now renamed Daffodil and formerly Overchurch 1961) is now privately owned and is proposed to be moved from Garston Dock to a berth in Canning Dock (next to Liverpool One).
+Her new use will be as a restaurant, bar and bijou hotel.
+In addition to the daily services, the vessels operate Manchester Ship Canal cruises, Specialist cruises (including bird-watching, music based evenings, and private charters).

 Aims of the Friends of the Ferries

 The Friends remain concerned for the future of the ferry service as more emphasis is placed on leisure activities.
 There are worries that transport finance could be lost as direct terminal to terminal services are cut-back, and that the leisure-based river operations could become seasonal.
 Park and ride facilities were not provided at Woodside, despite the success of this policy at Seacombe terminal, and at many Merseyside railway stations.
 Passenger numbers were allowed to fall at Woodside until all commuter services were axed recently, despite our objections.

 Our organisation is striving to maintain a regular and frequent service between the terminals.
 On occasion, we meet face to face with directors and management of Mersey Ferries to discuss relevant matters.
 Nevertheless, we consider it prudent in the light of experience to enhance our funds so that we may obtain first-class legal opinion in the event that a further significant down-grading of the ferry service is proposed.